andreimoment/tangomanual/org/org-template/curriculum-template.md

       - 9
       - 10

-org_name: "The Org Name"
+org_name: "Caltech Tango Club"

 # do not change items below this line!
 layout: org-toc
-org_url: org-name   # this should be the same as the folder name
+org_url: org-template   # this should be the same as the folder name
 ---

 {% include org/toc_by_id.html %}